Child safety on Roblox: United States

-Liz Murrill of Louisiana and James Uthmeier of Florida were the first two American attorneys general to take legal action against Roblox Corporation over child safety concerns.
+Liz Murrill of Louisiana and James Uthmeier of Florida were the first two American attorneys-general to take legal action against Roblox Corporation over child safety concerns.

 In October 2022, a lawsuit was filed by a parent in the San Francisco Superior Court.
 The lawsuit alleges that Roblox connected their daughter with online predators, who sexually exploited her by coercing her to send sexually explicit photos to them on Discord and Snapchat; those corporations were also named in the lawsuit.

 In August 2023, a class-action lawsuit was brought against Roblox Corporation.
-The lawsuit alleges that Roblox profited off minors when they bought Robux to participate in third-party gambling rings, violating the RICO act.
-That same month, a different class action lawsuit was filed by parents against Roblox for false advertising, exposing children to sexual content, and enabling children to spend large amounts of their parents' money.
+The lawsuit alleges that Roblox profited off of minors when they bought Robux to participate in third-party gambling rings, violating the RICO act.
+That same month, a different class action lawsuit was filed by parents against Roblox for false advertising, exposing children to sexual content, and enabling children to spend large amounts of their parents' money on Robux.

+Throughout 2025, Roblox became the target of multiple lawsuits from various state Attorneys General regarding failures to maintain the safety of children on their platform.
+This started with Louisiana in August before growing to include Kentucky in October, Texas in November, and both Iowa and Tennessee in December.
+Investigations by attorneys-general also took place throughout the year, including Florida issuing subpoenas (including criminal ones) to Roblox in April, Oklahoma seeking external law firms to investigate Roblox over failures in child safety in September, and South Carolina initiating a formal investigation in December.

 In February 2025, Bloomberg News reported that Roblox was under investigation by the U.S. Securities and Exchange Commission for unknown reasons.
 From February to May 2025, law firm Anapol Weiss filed four different lawsuits against Roblox on behalf of children for alleged exploitation by adults.
 The law firm stated it was "investigating hundreds of similar cases" and intended to file more lawsuits in the subsequent months.
 Roblox stated they could not comment on ongoing litigation per company policy.
-In April 2025, Florida attorney general James Uthmeier sent a subpoena to Roblox about uses of the platform by users age 16 and under as well as the platform's protections for children against "mature content".
-Uthmeier also sought communications to the National Center for Missing & Exploited Children and reports of abuse to and from Florida users among other things via the subpoena.
-On October 20, 2025, Uthmeier sent the Roblox Corporation criminal subpoenas.

-On August 14, 2025, Louisiana attorney general Liz Murrill filed a child protection lawsuit against Roblox Corporation.
-The suit alleged that by actively shutting down independent efforts to expose potential dangers on its platform, Roblox was failing in its duty to protect underage users from harm.
-Roblox Corporation responded to the lawsuit on August 15, stating that they continuously work "to enhance our moderation approaches to promote a safe and enjoyable environment for all users".
+On October 30, 2025, a family in Miami-Dade County, Florida filed a lawsuit against both Roblox and Discord citing allegations of failing to protect and maintain the safety of their 11-year-old daughter from a pedophile after the pedophile met her on Roblox and turned communications off-platform to Discord.